shubhgoel20/apertus-finetuning-recipes/README.md

     --cache-dir $HF_HOME
 ```

-- Check results and confirm the model path in `query.py` points to the correct location.
+- Update the HF_HOME path in stf_train.py and update the path to the model and dataset in the YAML config file.
+Make sure HF_DATASETS_OFFLINE and HF_HUB_OFFLINE are set in submit_lora.sbatch.
+Use export NCCL_SOCKET_IFNAME=hsn,ib,eth, export NCCL_IB_DISABLE=0

 ## Querying the Model
 - Submit job using the sbatch script located in `apertus-finetuning-recipes/query`.